sixeyed/dak4.net/slides/sections/intro-workshop.md

 ## Now - connect to your VM

-You'll be given the connection details for your Windows Server 2019 VM during the workshop.
+You'll be given the connection details for your Windows VM during the workshop.

 You can connect to the VM using RDP on Windows, [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop-8-0/id715768417) from the Mac App Store or [Remmina](https://github.com/FreeRDP/Remmina/wiki#for-end-users) on Linux.

-_RDP into the server VM.
-The server name will be something like:_
+_RDP into the VM.
+The machine name will be something like:_

 ```
-dwwx-dcus1800.centralus.cloudapp.azure.com
+tnl19001.centralus.cloudapp.azure.com
 ```

+---

+## Run Docker

+There's a _Docker Desktop_ shortcut on the desktop, launch that to run Docker.
+You'll see a small whale icon in the taskbar.

+> When the container animation on the whale stops, and it's fully loaded then Docker is running.

 ---